-MADISON – The Wisconsin Land and Water Conservation Association (WI Land+Water) moved online to host its 68th Annual Conference on March 2-5.
-The virtual event brought together more than 400 conservation professionals from various organizations across Wisconsin.
+MADISON – The Wisconsin Land and Water Conservation Association (WI Land+Water) hosted its 69th Annual Conference on March 2-4.
+The online event brought together more than 300 conservation professionals from various organizations across Wisconsin and beyond.

-During the four-day conference, attendees were able to join a variety of virtual sessions, such as technical roundtables, conservation presentations, and multiple networking opportunities.
+During the three-day virtual conference, attendees were able to participate in a range of virtual sessions, including technical roundtables and conservation presentations.
 Those attending the conference included county Land Conservation Committee (LCC) members and Land Conservation Department (LCD) staff, state and federal agency staff, and both nonprofit and industry representatives.

-In addition to the sessions, attendees were able to participate in the 64th Annual Conservation Awareness Poster and Speaking Contest.
-Students recorded and submitted their speeches prior to the conference, and the winning speeches were available to stream during the event.
-For the poster contest, students’ artwork was displayed online and attendees cast their votes during the conference.
-Poster contest winners will advance the national competition.
+In addition to the sessions, attendees were able to participate in the 65th Annual Conservation Awareness Poster and Speaking Contest.
+Students from across the state submitted recorded speeches that addressed a relevant local conservation issue.
+Speeches were judged by a panel prior to the start of the conference, and the winning speeches were available to stream during the event.
+The theme for the poster contest was “Healthy Soils, Healthy Life.”
+Conference attendees voted on their favorite posters, and the winning artworks were featured online.

-- Tracy Arnold, Portage Co. – Brad Matson Youth Education Award
+- Anne Bartels, Marinette County – Brad Matson Youth Education Award for Outstanding Youth Educator

-- Dan Nankee, Iowa Co. – Outstanding Supervisor.
+- Larry Sommer, Forest County – Outstanding Supervisor.

-- Drew Zelle, DATCP – Special Recognition/Friend of Conservation
+- Fox-Wolf Watershed Alliance – Special Recognition/Friend of Conservation

 - Wisconsin Department of Agriculture, Trade and Consumer Protection

 - ILM Environments

 - River Alliance of Wisconsin